-Here are six strategies for how to manage a heavy workload and cope with the extra items on your to-do list as well as your teams:
+Well, here are six strategies for managing a heavy workload and cope with the extra items on your to-do list as well as your teams:

-To cope with the extra workload, call center managers need to think outside the box.
-Simply asking your agents to "turn up the crank" and work faster and harder won't solve your problems.
+To cope with the extra workload, call center managers need to be creative.
+Asking your agents to "turn up the crank" and work faster and harder won't solve your problems.
 Chances are they are already doing their best to turn out quality work as quickly as possible.